Vectran: Advantages

 Vectran's golden fibers are noted for their thermal stability at high temperatures, high strength and modulus, low creep, and good chemical stability.
 They are moisture-resistant and generally stable in hostile environments.
 Polyester coating is often used around a Vectran core; polyurethane coating can improve abrasion resistance and act as a water barrier.
 Vectran has a melting point of 330 °C, with progressive strength loss from 220 °C.

 Disadvantages

-Although the tensile strength is similar to Kevlar, Vectran still tends to experience tensile fractures when exposed to significant stress.
+Although the tensile strength is similar to that of Kevlar, Vectran tends to experience tensile fractures when exposed to significant stress.
 The wispy, hair-like fibers tend to fray, to easily acquire dirt, and to readily entangle in hook-and-loop fasteners, from which they must sometimes then be cut or (when possible) torn.

-If used without protective coatings, Vectran has low resistance to UV degradation, and should not be used long-term in outdoor environments.
+If used without protective coatings, Vectran has low resistance to UV degradation and should not be used long-term in outdoor environments.